markjaquith/wp-help/readme.md

 ## Changelog ##
 ### 1.3 ###
 * Make the `wp_list_pages()` call filterable.
-* Added a Serbian translation.
+* Added Serbian and Turkish translations.

 ### 1.2 ###
 * New or updated translations for Gujarati, Norwegian, and Brazilian Portuguese.